Artistic Strategy 2019-2022

 - Much more social approach: regular, inclusive family-based events – encourages belonging and commitment.

-- Have a planned break with wine, nibbles & refreshments for the aduld choir – encourages a less cliquey atmosphere and a much more friendly and inclusive group.
-This has seen a marked difference with numerous comments from new peolle saying how welcoming we are!
+- Have a planned break with wine, nibbles & refreshments for adults – encourages a less cliquey atmosphere and a much more friendly and inclusive group.

 - Name badges for all – using people’s names encourages inclusivity.